mononoken/mastermind/notes.md

 ---

 I decided I should make the randomization process for the computer player independent of the game and then add it to the game.

+Codebreaker and Codemaker shall have if statements that use different methods depending on if the Codemaker type is computer or player.
+- Must set a variable that tracks the type of Codemaker/Codebreaker as 'computer' or 'player'.
+- For player, methods will require input but for computer the moves will auto-generate.
+Their separate methods will be triggered by the same method which will have an if statement depending on whether player/computer.
+- Create a 'try' method where computer tries every possibility and sees if it matches the feedback provided.
+If it does not match, remove it from possible combos.